SphericalCowww/CubicDoggo/README.md

 - <a href="https://github.com/SphericalCowww/CubicDoggo_07B">Cubic Doggo 07B, Wouf</a>: ST-3215-C018 servo adaptation (higher torque, cheaper, but harder to develop)
 - Cubic Doggo 06Z, Neuralcommu: AI and simulation testbed for reinforcement learning

-## Acknowledgement
+## Acknowledgements

+- Some utility programs are adapted from the ROBOTIS DYNAMIXEL Workbench examples: https://github.com/ROBOTIS-GIT/dynamixel-workbench/tree/main/dynamixel_workbench_toolbox/examples/src.
+These files remain licensed under the Apache License 2.0.
+Modifications are documented in the source files.

-- Thank my second brother, who is a mechanical engineer, for advising me to use the locknuts, all-directional bearings, and battery for RC boats, as well as buying me a bunch of screws for cheap.
+- Thanks to my second brother, who is a mechanical engineer, for advising me to use the locknuts, all-directional bearings, and battery for RC boats, as well as buying me a bunch of screws for cheap.